-Some endpoints such as the Cisco Unified Video Advantage use CIF resolution for calls.
-To restrict CIF resolution for video calls from such devices, the region configuration for video call bandwidth can be configured to 384 kbps and the devices can be associated to this region.
-Thus, calls to endpoints with higher resolution or conferences to MCUs negotiate CIF resolution for video.
+Some endpoints might support a limited number of resolutions for calls.
+To restrict the resolution for video calls from such devices to VGA, for example, the region configuration for video call bandwidth can be configured to 768 kbps and the devices can be associated to this region.
+In this case, calls to endpoints with a higher resolution or conferences to MCUs would negotiate VGA resolution for video.

 Some Unified Communications endpoints with wireless capabilities (for example, Cisco Unified IP Phones 9900 Series and Cisco Cius) allow configuration of different bandwidth settings for the wireless media.
-For further details and design considerations, see Wireless LAN Infrastructure, page 3-57.
+For further details and design considerations, see Wireless LAN Infrastructure, page 3-54.